Want the short answer? Read our FAQ on "How often to change the air filter".

 Occassionally we’re asked what is the most important thing that Canada area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Canada homeowners, but there are usually two hurdles to actually accomplishing this task:

 - Determining just how often to change your furnace or air conditioner filter.

 When To Change Your Air Filters

 Most filters have a printed "expiration" date on the box or plastic.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll see that some are designed to only last a single month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
-The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
+The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our friends, and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can add or cause damage to expensive parts, like your compressor, so it's recommended to change it out more often than not.
 If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer may have a different recommendation from your HVAC equipment manufacturer.
+Keep in mind that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 Figuring out how often to change your air filters relies upon several factors: